Skip to Content

 Step 3: The assistant proposes how it’ll work

-Once Father has enough information, it actually creates the assistant and the UI navigates straight to the new assistant’s chat screen.
+Hitting Create actually creates the assistant and the UI navigates straight to the new assistant’s chat screen.
 (The Father chat is cleaned up automatically right after the agent is created.)

 The assistant’s opening message is generated automatically — it introduces itself and proposes how it plans to work right from the first screen.
+It may also ask whether to start right away or which topic to open with.

 Morning Brief — Hi.
 Each morning at 8 AM I’ll scan the last 24 hours of news on AI startups and the semiconductor market, summarize the 5 most important stories, and end with “one trend to watch today”.
 Tone: concise and friendly.
 Shall I register this as a daily auto-run?